 Show Off Your Canine for Clean Water

 Look for the FDSC at various festivals and public events where we'll be asking pet owners to sign the Clean Water Pledge.
-In return for your commitment to protecting local waterways, you will recieve a cool bandana for your dog.
+In return for your commitment to protecting local waterways, you will receive a cool bandana for your dog.
 Then, take a photo of your dog wearing the bandana and we'll post it here for everyone to see.